freesewing/freesewing/markdown/dev/training/git/en.md

 says **root-commit**.
 That's because the commit we just added to the DAG is special.
-It is -- and will forever be -- the only commit in our entire index (or DAG if you wil) that does not have a parent commit.
+It is -- and will forever be -- the only commit in our entire index (or DAG if you will) that does not have a parent commit.
 This root commit is the source of our river of data from which everything else will spring.

 ## Chapter 14: git log